tbridges42/CleanXml/README.md

 Essentially I'm duplicating the target database in xml form, but since the source team won't make the required changes and I have no permissions in either the source or destination systems, it is what it is.

 This is also my first ever project in Python.
-Time from inception to the first full commit was 3 hours, including setting up PyCharm and reading the docs.
+Time from inception to the first fully working commit was 3 hours, including setting up PyCharm and reading the docs.